 In this paper, we estimate a logit mixture vector autoregressive model describing monetary policy transmission in the euro area over the period 2003Q1-2019Q4 with a special emphasis on credit conditions.
 This type of model allows us to differentiate between different states of the economy (e.g., a normal state and a crisis state) with the time-varying state weights being determined by an underlying logit model.
 Hence, our approach is well suited to analyze direct effects of shocks to credit quantity, credit quality, and credit risk on the real economy in different states.
-Moreover, this model is able to identify a financial accelerator effect as monetary policy transmission might differ across states and changes in credit conditions might affect the underlying state weights in the economy.
+Moreover, this model is able to identify a financial accelerator (i) if the likelihood for the crisis regime increases when credit conditions are worsening and (ii) if monetary policy shocks exert a stronger effect in the crisis regime.
+We show that a widening of the credit spread and a tightening of credit standards lead to a reduction of real GDP growth in the euro area, whereas shocks to the quantity of credit are less important in explaining growth fluctuations.
+In addition, the credit spread and - to some extent - credit standards contribute to a financial accelerator in the euro area.
+Both variables are key determinants of the underlying state of the economy in the logit submodel with adverse credit conditions increasing the prevalence of the crisis state.
+During crisis times, the transmission of monetary policy shocks is more pronounced than during normal times.

-We show that shocks to the credit spread and shocks to credit standards lead to a reduction of real GDP growth in the euro area, whereas shocks to the quantity of credit are slightly less important in explaining growth fluctuations.
-In addition, the credit spread and - to some extent - credit standards contribute to the financial accelerator in the euro area.
-Both variables are key determinants of the underlying state of the economy in the logit submodel and, during crisis times, the transmission of standard monetary policy shocks is more pronounced than during normal times.
 As part of our robustness tests, we document that our empirical findings indeed reflect credit conditions and that these are not confounded by stock market volatility and economic policy uncertainty.
-Our results are qualitatively robust to using different indicators for the monetary policy stance at the zero lower bound (Wu and Xia 2016; Krippner 2015).
+Our results are qualitatively robust to using different indicators for the monetary policy stance at the zero lower bound (Wu and Xia 2016; Krippner 2015) and the logit mixture VAR is superior when compared to a linear VAR model and other multi-state VAR models.
 Finally, the detrimental effect of credit conditions is also reflected in the labor market.